JuneX2000/Ireland-Highway-Network-Instance/README.md

 # The Test Instance of Irish Highway Network For Charging Station Location Problems

-This repository contains datasets and supporting tools for modeling Ireland's highway network, developed for use in electric vehicle (EV) charging station location optimization studies.
+This repository contains datasets of the test instances of 25-node network by Simchi-Levi & Berman (1988) and our constructed Ireland's highway network, developed for electric vehicle (EV) charging station location Problems (CSLP) studies.

-## 📦 Contents
+## Contents

 The repository includes: